WTTA: Media General/Nexstar era

 On August 9, 2014, WTTA debuted Great 38 News Now, a series of brief weather and news reports, running thirty seconds in length, three times a day.
 Initially, the news updates, which debuted eleven days before Media General's acquisition of WTTA, were produced by former sister station WPEC in West Palm Beach.
-The program since expanded as a half-hour public affairs show on Sunday nights at 7:00 p.m., which was eventually canceled.
+The program since expanded as a half-hour public affairs show on Sundays at 7 p.m., which was eventually canceled.
 At the beginning of 2015, production transferred to WFLA-TV, from that station's own studios in Tampa.

-On January 4, 2016, WFLA once again began producing a local newscast for WTTA, this time, a nightly hour-long newscast at 8:00 p.m. under the title NewsChannel 8 at 8:00 on Great 38, pushing MyNetworkTV programming back one hour.
-On August 7, 2017, WFLA began producing another local newscast for WTTA, this time, a two-hour expansion of the former's morning newscast from 7:00 a.m. to 9:00 a.m. under the title NewsChannel 8 Today on Great 38, with the second hour titled Make Today Gr8 with Gayle and Leigh, which is hosted by WFLA morning co-anchor Gayle Guyardo and WFLA morning meteorologist Leigh Spann.
+On January 4, 2016, WFLA once again began producing a local newscast for WTTA, this time, a nightly hour-long newscast at 8 p.m. under the title NewsChannel 8 at 8:00 on Great 38, pushing MyNetworkTV programming back one hour.
+On August 7, 2017, WFLA began producing another local newscast for WTTA, this time, a two-hour expansion of the former's morning newscast from 7 to 9 a.m. under the title NewsChannel 8 Today on Great 38, with the second hour titled Make Today Gr8 with Gayle and Leigh, which is hosted by WFLA morning co-anchor Gayle Guyardo and WFLA morning meteorologist Leigh Spann.

-On April 5, 2020, WFLA expanded into Spanish-language news coverage with the addition of a half-hour 9:00 p.m. newscast airing weeknights entitled Noticias Tampa Hoy on WTTA.
+On April 5, 2020, WFLA expanded into Spanish-language news coverage with the addition of a half-hour 9 p.m. newscast airing weeknights entitled Noticias Tampa Hoy on WTTA.
 WFLA also hosts a complementary website which features local news in Spanish.